danajackson2/phase-3-project/README.md

 <h3>Instructions</h3>

-For a quick demo, follow the link (https://youtu.be/B0B4GIFyu7I) To use SpellBee, follow these steps after forking, in your terminal:
+For a quick demo, follow the link (https://www.youtube.com/watch?v=vnxJSvTS2KM&feature=youtu.be) To use Spelling Bee, follow these steps after forking, in your terminal:

 1. Navigate to the project_backend folder and run 'bundle install'.
 Run 'rails s' to start the server.
 2. Navigate to the project_frontend folder and open 'index.html' in your browser.